GDQuest/website/content/tutorial/godot/2D/settings-demo/index.md

 ## Creating a widget for configuring **vsync** and **fullscreen**

 Create a new scene with an `HBoxContainer` node as root, and name it _UISettingCheckbox_.
 Add a `CheckBox` and a `Label` to it.
-We are going to use the label to identify the setting controlled by the `CheckBox`.
+We'll use the label to identify the setting controlled by the `CheckBox`.
 Your scene tree should look like this:

 ![UISettingCheckbox scene](images/UISettingCheckbox.png)

 Attach a new script to the _UISettingCheckbox_ scene.

 We should connect the checkbox's `toggled` signal to the _UISettingCheckbox_.
-So, select the checkbox in the scene tree, head to the _Node_ dock, and double click _toggled_.
+Select the checkbox in the scene tree, head to the _Node_ dock, and double click _toggled_.
 Press the _Connect_ button in the window that pops up.

 ![Connection](images/Connection.png)